 These include gypsum and cement-based boards, whose market analysis is presented below.
 By law, most high-rise buildings require Class A boards only.

-Gypsum-based boards are manufactured as part of the lime and plaster industry and incurred an annual revenue of £193.3 M in 2020-21 with an anticipated growth of 3.7% in 2021-26.
+Gypsum-based boards are manufactured as part of the lime and plaster industry and achieved an annual revenue of £193.3 M in 2020-21 with an anticipated ANNUAL OR TOTAL? growth of 3.7% in 2021-26.
 The sector experienced a -2.5% growth in 2020-21, due to the impact of Covid-19.
 This sector has an average profit margin of 2.7% and is dominated by a few major players, namely Saint-Gobain Construction Products UK Ltd (13.7%), Lhoist UK Ltd (13.5%), Singleton Birch Ltd (12.4%), Tarmac Cement and Lime Ltd (5.6%).
 Market analysis has shown this to be growing in comparison to the building plaster sector, although there is low technology change.
 The residential market was seen to drive most of the demand in this sector.

 Cement-based boards, which are part of the building plaster product sector account for an annual revenue of £831.7M annual revenue with a projected growth of 6.8% in 2021-26.
-The sector was similarly impacted due to Covid-19 and experienced a negative growth of 1%.
+The sector was similarly impacted due to Covid-19 and experienced a decline of 1%.

 The average profit margin is considerably higher at 17\%, although the market is perceived as mature and harder to enter.
 Similar to the lime and plaster industry, there is low technology change.
 The sector is again dominated by a few players, namely Saint-Gobain (56.9%), Etex (19.1%) and Knauf (14.1%).
-The residential market is perceived to be lucrative to pursue for short to medium-term opportunities.
+The residential market is perceived to be lucrative to pursue for short to medium-term opportunities. (meaning?)

 Class B Boards